-Camp Cecil Review
+Camp Cecil de la Isla Review

-AdventureSmith Explorations’ Camp Cecil review includes a detailed description and photo gallery.
-Our adventure travel experts can help compare Camp Cecil with other Baja land adventure lodges.
-Choose Camp Cecil for a unique adventure lodge with high-end Baja camping accommodations for a fun, nature immersed and relaxing vacation.
+AdventureSmith Explorations’ Camp Cecil de la Isla review includes a detailed description, photo gallery. and video.
+Our adventure travel experts can help compare Camp Cecil de la Isla with other adventure lodging and Baja vacations.

-Dining at Camp Cecil
+Dining at Camp Cecil de la Isla

-Accommodations at Camp Cecil
+Accommodations at Camp Cecil de la Isla

 The camp includes 8 walk-in tents that have real beds, comfortable linens, chairs inside and out, bedside tables with lamps, mirrors, storage areas and towels for beach and bath.
 Each tent can have either one king bed or two twin beds, and there are room for cots as well.
 The housekeeping staff cleans the tents and makes the beds each day.
 Two sun showers and two compost toilet cabañas complete the camp.